msavoury-carecloud/deepstream.io-website/src/docs/client-js/pubsub-client-event/readme.md

   arg: callback
   typ: Function
   opt: false
   des: A function that will be called whenever an event has been initially subscribed to or is no longer subscribed.
-Arguments are (String) match, (Boolean) isSubscribed and response (Object).
+Arguments are (String) match, (Boolean) isSubscribed, and response (Object)
 {{/table}}

 Registers the client as a listener for event subscriptions made by other clients.
-This is useful to create "active" data providers - processes that only send events if clients are actually interested in them.
-You can find more about listening in the [events tutorial](/tutorials/core/pubsub-events/#how-to-listen-for-event-subscriptions)
+This is useful to create active data providers - processes that only send events if clients are actually interested in them.
+You can find more about listening in the [events tutorial](/tutorials/core/pubsub-events/#how-to-listen-for-event-subscriptions).

 The callback is invoked with three arguments:
-- **eventName**: The name of the event that has been matched against the provided pattern
+- **eventName**: the name of the event that has been matched against the provided pattern
-- **isSubscribed**: A boolean indicating whether the event is subscribed or unsubscribed
+- **isSubscribed**: a boolean indicating whether the event is subscribed or unsubscribed
 - **response**: contains two functions (`accept` and `reject`), one of them needs to be called

 ```javascript